 Biotechnology offers new ways of production using biological materials, organisms and systems.
 Leading research in this area enables the synthesis of pharmaceuticals, biodegradable polymers, renewable fuels, and other bio-based products from diverse feedstocks.
-Faculty are developing of new crops for improved disease and pest resistance and adaptation to changing climate and conditions.
-Improved waste treatment and conversion, reduced environmental impact and enhanced overall sustainability.
+Faculty are developing new crops for improved disease and pest resistance and adaptation to changing climate and conditions.
+They are also improving waste treatment and conversion, reducing environmental impact and enhancing overall sustainability.

 Biotechnical Engineering Faculty

 |Zhiliang (Julia) Fan, Ph.D

 3016 Bainer Hall | (530) 754-0317 | email@example.com | Faculty Website

 Advancing technologies for production of fuels and chemicals from renewable resources.
 Metabolic engineering and biocatalyst development; fermentation process development and modeling; biological and chemical process design and economic evaluation.

 Professor and Department Chair

 2030 Bainer Hall | (530) 752-5084 | firstname.lastname@example.org | Faculty Website